LiveHelperChat/doc/docs/users/account.md

 You can set how many active chats you can have.
 This will not assign any new chats to you if this number is reached.
 More information about [auto assignment](auto-assignment.md)

+### Remove my closed chats from opened chat list on page refresh

+Chats will be removed from open chat tabs if

+* Chat is closed
+* You are a chat owner
+* Chat was closed minimum 5 minutes ago

 ### Permissions

 Required permissions to see this tab.